-Many issues can arise if you fail to give your tenant precise details in regards to rent.
+Many issues can arise if you fail to give your tenant precise details in regards to rent in your lease agreement.
 Remember, rent is essential to the success of your Austin rental business.
-As such, the last thing you want to have issues on is on rent.
+As such, the last thing you want to have issues with is rent.

 The following are the details your lease agreement should cover: